Mediterranean and Middle East theatre of World War II: Italian campaign and Italian Civil War

 Following the liberation of Rome, the Normandy landings (6 June 1944) that began Operation Overlord and the Red Army victories on the Eastern Front, the Italian campaign became of secondary importance to both sides.
 The Gothic Line north of Rome was not broken until the Spring offensive of 1945.
 From 1944 to the end of war, the Italian Front was made up of a multi-national Allied force of Americans (including segregated African and Japanese-Americans), British, Canadians, French, Brazilians, Greeks, Italian co-belligerent forces, Italian partisans, Poles, the 2nd New Zealand Division, and the South Africans and Rhodesians as well as members of the British Commonwealth and French colonial forces, including the 3rd Algerian Infantry Division, Moroccans, Gurkha Indians, and forces raised in Mandatory Palestine.
 (Note: The French and Canadian troops withdrawn their forces in Italy to fight in the Western front.
-The withdrawal began with the French including their colonial forces on August 1944, and the Canadians in February 1945.)
+The withdrawal began with the French including their colonial forces in August 1944, and the Canadians in February 1945.)

+Map of the advances of the Allied divisions in the Spring 1945 offensive in Italy.

 On April 25, the National Liberation Committee in northern Italy had launched a general insurrection, at the same time, the remaining German and RSI forces are defeated by the Allied forces in the spring offensive.
 On April 28, two days before the death of Adolf Hitler.
 Mussolini attempted to escape to Switzerland, but was captured and later executed by Italian partisans along with the high-ranking Fascist officials of the Italian Social Republic.
 On May 1, after signing the Surrender at Caserta.
 Marshal Rodolfo Graziani, the Minister of Defence of the Italian Social Republic, surrendered to the Allies along with the National Republican Army.

 On 2 May, SS General Karl Wolff and the Commander-in-Chief of the German 10th Army, General Heinrich von Vietinghoff, after Operation Sunrise (secret negotiations with the Allies), ordered German forces in Italy to make an unconditional surrender to the Allies.

-Dodecanese Campaign
+Dodecanese campaign

 The brief campaign in the Italian-held Dodecanese Islands resulted as both Germany and the Allies scrambled to occupy them after the surrender of Italy in early September 1943.
 The main island of Rhodes was swiftly secured by German forces, but British garrisons were established on most islands by mid-September.
 German air superiority, tactical prowess, and the absence of Allied reinforcements doomed the Allied effort, however.
 German forces, including paratroopers and Brandenburger commandos, launched a counter-offensive, capturing the island of Kos within two days in early October.
 A massive 50-day-long aerial campaign was launched against the island of Leros defended by Italian troops commanded by Admiral Mascherpa, who resisted the German air offensive before the landing of British support troops, which was invaded by the Germans who landed by sea and air on 12 November and surrendered four days later.
 The remaining British garrisons were then evacuated to the Middle East.